 I was never successful at baking bread.
 With the start of quarantine, I figured I needed to bake my own bread rather than going to a store to get it.
 Thus, I started researching bread recipes.
 There are many cookbooks available from our KCKPL library in print and electronic format.
-From Hoopla you can download the following eBooks:
+From Hoopla, you can download the following eBooks:

 Searching online, I ran across a very simple recipe of no-knead bread that originated in New York’s Sullivan Street bakery.
-Its owner, Jim Lahey, invented this fool-proof no-knead bread recipe what became famous all over the world.
+Its owner, Jim Lahey, invented this fool-proof no-knead bread recipe that became famous all over the world.

 After making this recipe several times, I have adopted it to suit my needs.
 And I want to share it with you.

 All you need is a bowl, cloth napkin or kitchen towel, measuring spoons and cups, parchment paper, and baking sheet.

 Bread flour -3 cups

 Water- 1 5/8 cup

 And that’s all.
 Your water does not need to be warm.
 You might want to use flour without malted barley.
 You do not need to knead the dough.
 Just make it and forget about it for 12-18 hours.
 The longer, the better.